TRUMANCFY/Project_ADA_2018/README.md

 # Contribution

-Fengyu Cai: ;
+Fengyu Cai: Coming up with the research questions, topic selection and expansion, writing up the data story;

-Liangwei Chen: ;
+Liangwei Chen: Visualization and plotting the graphs, code optimization;

-Ruibin Huang: .
+Ruibin Huang: Coming up with the sentiment analysis method, data analysis for extended topics.

 ### Special thanks: